LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/policy-framework.md

 Define object bounds and types of enrichments.
 Objects may consist of various components, like high-resolution master image(s), thumbnail(s) and transcriptions of the text in the object.

-Model enrichments as annotations
+Model enrichments as annotations directly or use an annotation to make discovering more complex external descriptions of the resource easier.
+The latter use of annotations may be useful when an enrichment is more than a single connection between two objects.

 ## Annotations are research data

 All policies for research data also apply to annotations, and hence to enrichments as well.

 Enrichments should (thus) be FAIR.
-Use standards for annotations, like the Web Annotation Framework.
+Use standards for annotations, like the [Web Annotation Model](https://www.w3.org/TR/annotation-model/).

 # Considerations